yashsingh74/cri-tools-up/README.md

 ## What is the scope of this project?

-cri-tools aims to provide a series of debugging and validation tools for Kubelet CRI, which includes:
+cri-tools aims to provide a series of debugging and validation tools for Kubelet CRI, which includes :

 - crictl: CLI for kubelet CRI.
 - critest: validation test suites for kubelet CRI.